-Copyright notices are everywhere on the web, and you can find them at the bottom of most websites and applications.
+You can find copyright notices just about everywhere on the internet, and they are usually located at the bottom of most websites and apps.

 What types of Content Does a Copyright Protect?